lewiswolf/kac_drumset/readme.md

 	def draw(self, grid_size: int) -> npt.NDArray[np.int8]:
 		'''
-		This function creates a boolean mask of a polygon on a grid with dimensions R^(grid_size).
-The input shape should exist within a domain R^G where G ∈ [0, 1].
+		This function creates a boolean mask of a manifold on a grid with dimensions R^(grid_size).
+The input shape is always normalised to the domain R^G before being drawn.
 		'''

 	def isPointInside(self, p: tuple[float, float]) -> bool:
 		'''
-		Determines whether or not a cartesian point is within a polygon, including boundaries.
+		Determines if a given point p ∈ P, including boundaries.
 		'''

 	def isSimple(self) -> bool: